 Tips For Moving To The Cloud

-One tip that Matt has for anyone moving EHR to the cloud: secure your workloads.
+One tip Sentara’s Matt Douglas has for anyone moving EHR to the cloud: secure your workloads.
 Because these workloads contain patient records, a breach can be catastrophic.
-Sentara has build a secure framework and mesh that goes along with their Silk Cloud Platform instance to prevent against that happening.
+Sentara has build a secure framework and mesh that goes along with their Silk Cloud Data Platform instance to prevent against that happening.

 Matt also advises that healthcare organization leverage the knowledge from others who have already moved to the cloud – whether in the healthcare industry or not.
 Why DIYing is admirable, getting expertise from others gives you the opportunity to continue to grow your own knowledge and be able to eventually make educated decisions for yourself.